juzoff/Credit-Score-Classification-Dataset-Project-Multiclass/README.md

     - All Attributes - Metrics and Visuals.xlsx
 - Inserted balanced CSV dataset (*balanced_data_creditscore*) to be used in the decision tree and random forest models
   - Double checked balanced class distribution
+- I initially started with a max depth of 10 for the decision tree model, which resulted in an accuracy of 0.8475 on the training set and 0.8254 on the test set.
+However, recognizing the importance of adjusting the max depth for larger datasets, I gradually increased it.
+After experimenting with different values, I settled on a max depth of 15, which provided a more appropriate starting benchmark for the model's performance
 - Built and evaluated decision tree and random forest models using all attributes
   - Used a maxdepth of 15
 - Metrics such as accuracy, sensitivity, specificity, and recall for decision tree training and test set were stored in an Excel sheet for comparison